 2025 Scholarship Award Announcement

-The Sunflower Initiative is pleased to announce our new 2025 Harriet Fitzgerald Scholars, Hayden Ayers and Ainara Vecchia.
+The Sunflower Initiative is pleased to announce our new 2025 Harriet Fitzgerald Scholars, Mckenna Jost and Ainara Vecchia.

 Ainara graduated cum laude in 2024 from Albuquerque Academy.
 During her high school years, she earned the highest awards given at Albuquerque Academy: the Wong award given for achievement, creativity, curiosity and integrity and the Van Hooker III award recognizing a love of art, literature, and a “vivid perception of humanity.”
 She was active in theatre, choral performance, printmaking, and teaching art techniques with younger children.